-To invite individuals to join your group, you can click on the 'Invite members' button from within the group's page itself.
+To invite individuals to join your group, you can click on the 'Invite members' button, either from the User Dashboard or you can access the same functions from within the group's page itself.

-First from the drop-down menu select the group to which you wish to invite people.
-You can only see the group(s) that you created.
+First from the drop down menu select the group to which you wish to invite people.
 You are then given two options for inviting others to complete the self-assessment as part of your group.

-Option 1 -You can type in the email addresses of the colleagues you wish to invite to take part in the group assessment, separated by commas, semicolons or spaces.
+- Option 1 -You can type in the email addresses of the colleagues you wish to invite to take part in the group assessment, separated by commas, semicolons or spaces.
 You can also add a personalised message and by clicking on the 'Invite members' button the system will send your invitations out automatically.
-All of the people you have added will receive an email with a link to the group.
+All of the people you have added will receive an email with a link to the group. - Option 2 Alternatively, you can copy the dedicated group link that appears at the bottom of